 Lip brush – If you’re a glossaholic then just use the wand it comes with, same for so many lip products.
 Lipstick bullets are shaped to be applied straight to the lip, but if you are more comfortable with a brush, get a proper one and not one of those weeny retractable things which I swear are made for dolls.
 I use a lip brush (when doing someone else’s makeup) that wasn’t designed to be one but it works for me; it’s paddle shaped and not too tiny and it’s flat edge means I can do all the lip shaping with the brush itself.
 I picked up loads of these at a trade show, the company name has worn off but it looks like this and has flexible bristles for applying to curves.

-Flat Eyeshadow Brush -these come in handy for doing fancier eye makeups.
+Flat Eyeshadow Brush -these come in handy for doing more intense eye makeups.
 The flat shape is good for picking up and depositing eyeshadow if you do more dramatic eyes.
 Then use your crease brush or medium brush to blend it.
-This one is #195 from M.A.C.
+This one is #195 from M.A.C. but if you can’t find it the

 And the most essential Brush of all!
 Just can’t help myself.
 Boom Boom.